nactio/nact/README.md

 [![we are reactive](https://img.shields.io/badge/we_are-reactive-blue.svg?style=flat-square)](https://www.reactivemanifesto.org/)

-> Note:
->
-> Any and all feedback, comments and suggestions are welcome.
-Please open an issue if you
-> find anything unclear or misleading in the documentation.
+Any and all feedback, comments and suggestions are welcome.
+Please open an issue if you find anything unclear or misleading in the documentation.

+This is the repository for the javascript implementation.
+To view/contribute to the ReasonML code, go to http://github.com/ncthbrt/reason-nact

 # Sponsored by
 [![Root Logo](https://raw.githubusercontent.com/ncthbrt/nact/master/root-logo.svg?sanitize=true)](https://root.co.za)

-# Introduction

-Nact is redux but for the server
+## Nact is redux but for the server

 Servers today are very different from those even 10 years ago.
 So why are we still programming like it's the 90s?